KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 - Market-driven symbol list changes must preserve selection and must not trigger redundant chart reload.
 - Point-level candle coloring is currently an accepted implementation detail.
 - The current first screening algorithm is normalized close-path distance against BTCUSDT and ETHUSDT.
-- Comparison settings are currently controlled from the main form, not from `Properties.Settings`.
+- `comparisonWindow` and `distanceThreshold` are now persisted in `Properties.Settings`.
+- The `show similar` switch is currently a temporary validation tool and is not persisted in settings.

 ## Guidance for future suggestions